Using no fillers allows this Traditional Swiss Cheese Fondue to be so creamy and really soak into the bread. Each bite, a delight

 Being a cheese fondue, you can imagine the cheese is important.
 The cheese is actually the key ingredient with your choice of wine being a close second.
 We'll get to the wine in a minute.

 There is really no such thing as "Swiss" cheese.
 It's a generic name given to cheese that is riddled with holes, and it's only called Swiss cheese in North America.
 So for the Swiss cheese, I use the Swiss named cheese for Swiss cheese, which is Emmental.
 Along with that, I use an equal amount of aged Gruyere, another type of Swiss cheese.
-For added creaminess, I add a small amount of Fontina.
-While not traditional to the family recipe, I found it does add to the richness of the dish.
-My mother and sister use a bit of Jarlsberg cheese, a Swiss cheese derivative from Norway.
+For added creaminess, I add a small amount of Jarlsburg which is considered a Norwieigien Swiss Style Cheese.
+While not traditional to the original family recipe, I found it does add to the richness of the dish.

 So step one, good cheese, grated, at room temperature.
 Toss it with a little salt and freshly ground pepper.